Coping with Depression

 Fortunately talking therapies can help with this.
 There is support and there is hope.
-The dark cloud can lift and it is possible to climb out of that black hole back into the world.
+The dark cloud can be lifted and it is possible for you to climb out of that black hole back into the world.

-You may find you can put on a good show.
-A front to those around you maintaining a sham of normal functioning be it at work, as a parent, a partner, a friend etc. However it is a joyless place.
-In many instances to maintain the pretence requires more emotional and physical energy than is available.
-Ultimately it becomes exhausting and reinforces the current feeling of helplessness being caught in an unending cycle.
+You may find at times you can put on a good show, a brave face.
+A front to those around you maintaining a sham of coping be it at work, as a parent, a partner, a friend etc. However it is a joyless place.
+In many instances to maintain the pretence requires more emotional and physical energy than you have available.
+Ultimately it becomes exhausting and reinforces the current feeling of helplessness and of being caught up in a never ending cycle of feeling bad.

 In the first instance it is advisable to visit your GP.
-Whilst many people are reluctant to do so it is important to accept help.
 A GP may recommend medication that can lead to an improvement and stabilisation of symptoms.
 Although ultimately you have the final say if you do or don’t take anti-depressants.
+You may feel that you should tackle your depression on your own.
+Whilst many people are reluctant to do so it is vitally important to ask for and accept help.

-Engaging with counselling at New Direction Solutions enables you to vocalise what is being experienced, the fears, the loss, the despair, starts to give shape to your depression.
-The narrative builds a description around what you are experiencing and you can then start to feel the edges.
-As things arise into awareness they can be spoken of, explored and put into context.
+Engaging with me in counselling at New Direction Solutions enables you to start to make sense of what you are experiencing.
+By sharing and naming the fears, the loss and the despair, it starts to give shape to your depression.
+The narrative builds a picture of what you are experiencing and you can then start to feel the edges.
+As thoughts and feelings arise into awareness they can be spoken of, explored and put into context.

-From this awareness the disconnect between the inner experience and the outside world can be questioned.
-On occasion what we have lived through does not match the way life was expected or meant to be.
-Exploring the gap between these two can shed light on the cause.
+As a result of the emerging awareness the disconnect between the inner experience and the outside world can be questioned.
+On occasion what we have lived through does not match the way we expected life to be or intended it to be.
+This can be so isolating and confusing.
+Exploring the gap between how your life is and what you hoped for can shed light on how the depression emerged.

 Giving Depression a Form

-The combination of giving the depression a form and re-connecting with self enables the emotional and physical energies to start moving again.
-The self-view that underlies the depression can be a distorted perspective one of hopelessness, blame, self-doubt, self-loathing, anger, guilt, fear or any negative self-view.
-These feelings disempower and limit you holding you in place.
+Identifying the nature of your depression and re-connecting with yourself enables the emotional and physical energies to start moving again.
+The self-view that underlies and feeds the depression is typically a a distorted perspective.
+Frequently you experience one or more negative self views.
+This may include helplessness ,self blame, self-doubt, self-loathing, anger, guilt, fear and despair.
+It is these feelings and thoughts that disempower you and crushingly hold you down.

-Often you will find that what initially protected you from difficult situations ie avoiding, not voicing your opinion, staying in a toxic job, not processing past trauma etc created a wall between you and the outside world.
+Often you will find that what initially protected you from difficult situations such as avoiding, not voicing your opinion, staying in a toxic job, not processing past trauma etc created a wall between you and the outside world.

 Eventually the wall collapses in on itself and you find yourself unable to support the emotional weight of pain and despair.
 The emotional resilience gives way and you fall into a well of depression feeling trapped and out of control.